-7. A tax regime which supports effective use of housing supply
+7. A tax regime which supports effective use of housing supply a) Inadequacy of the current regime

 The current land and property tax regime is not conducive to supporting the development of new homes and ensuring their effective use.
 A significant proportion of the existing housing stock is not used effectively.
 An imbalance in the distribution of the housing stock is growing as under-occupation increases at the same time as overcrowding.
 We do not endorse the view that rationalising the existing use of the country's housing stock will, itself, solve the housing shortage, as argued by Professor Dorling.
 Nevertheless, the issue of excessive under-occupation does need to be tackled.